 The brothers don’t own any of the animals themselves, but the cattle come to their feedyard for “finishing”.
 This is where the cattle are given a carefully balanced and maintained diet.
 The feed consists of a blend of corn and other grains that are balanced for the optimal growth and development of healthy animals.
 Additionally, the feed gives the animals desired qualities for high-quality beef for consumption.

 Every component of the feed is carefully weighed so that the variance in the quantity of feed the cows consume in a daily basis is but a small fraction of their daily intake.
 Other than Olympic athletes, there are no humans who have their diet monitored as carefully as these cattle.
 This ensures optimal growth and health, and like Debbie, Shawn knows how important this is for producing beef that people around the country will eat.

 As a husband and father who puts family above everything, safe and nutritious food is his top priority in his business.
-Even the water troughs are emptied and scrubbed regularly.
+Even the water troughs for the cattle are emptied and scrubbed regularly at the ranch.
 I’m not sure I even wash my own water bottle that often.